 Contents

+Introduction 1

+Departure Base 2

-Introduction Departure Base Your Boat Cruising Advise Waterway Structures 3 4 6 9 16
+Your Boat 4

+Good Boating Tips 8

+Cruising Advice 10

+Waterways Structures 20

-Sharing the Waterways 24
+Sharing the Waterways 28

 Welcome On Board

 Your Holiday starts here!

-You will find all sorts of useful information in this book, from what to take with you to advice on safety and Boat Handling.
-If you have any enquiries about your holiday please contact us on
+You will find all sorts of interesting

+Information in this book, from what to

+take with you

+To advice on Safety and Boat Handling

+If you have any enquiries about your

+holiday

+Please contact us on

-+44 (0)28 68628100 or info@manormarine.com
++44(0)28 68628100 or info@manormarine.com

+Departure Base

-Departure Base Preparing for your Holiday What you should bring:
+Preparing for your Holiday

+What you should bring

-The weather in Ireland can be changeable, so the safest option is to bring a variety of summer clothing, warm jumpers and water-proof gear with you.
+The weather in Ireland can be changeable, so the safest option is to bring a variety of summer clothing, warm jumpers and waterproof gear with you.
 Non-slip footwear is a must.
 For evening wear; smart casual is fine.
-Bring sunglasses, sun cream, a couple of good books and a pack of cards.
-And don't forget your mobile phone charger!
-What you can order in advance:
+Bring sunglasses and sun cream, a couple of good books and a pack of cards.
+And don't forget your mobile phone and charger (12v & 240v depending on your cruiser choice)

+What you can order in advance

+Dinghy

-Dinghy We offer a 12ft rowing dinghy free of charge with any cruiser.
-You can upgrade this for an extra charge to a 16ft with a 5hp outboard motor Groceries Groceries can be pre-ordered and delivered to your boat, ready for your arrival.
-See our website (FAQ) Bicycles Bicycles are a great extra and allow you to visit sites of interest which are slightly further away from the water.
+We offer a 12ft rowing dinghy free of charge with any cruiser.
+You can upgrade this to a 16ft boat with a 5hp OBM for a small charge.
+Please note that an OBM is only available with a 16ft boat.

+Groceries

+Groceries can be pre-ordered and delivered to your boat; ready for when you arrive.
+See our website (FAQ)

+Bicycles

+Bicycles are a great extra and allow you to visit sites of interest which are slightly further away from the water.
 They can be rented for the duration of your holiday and stowed safely on deck.

-Television You can hire a 12v TV as an extra if your boat does not include one.
+Television

-On Arrival Welcome:
+On arrival

+Welcome

+To avoid unnecessary delays please let us know your estimated arrival time.
+Report to the reception building where a member of staff will check you in and explain the procedure for your instruction and handover.

+Security deposit

-To avoid unnecessary delays please let us know your estimated time of arrive.
-Report to the reception building where a member of staff will check you in and explain the procedure for your handover and instruction.
-Security deposit You will have to make a security deposit against the boat whilst on hire.
-This covers damage, late returns etc. The amount depends on the size and value of the cruiser and can be paid with cash or card.
-Sorry but cheques are not accepted.
-Diesel fuel You pay for the diesel used during your holiday.
-We supply the cruiser with a full tank, and you pay for the fuel used on your return.
-Hand over You will receive full instruction at the marine from one of our experienced staff.
-There will be an on-board session covering safety, charts and the waterways.
-This is the time to ask all the questions you have!
+You will have to make a security deposit against the boat while on hire.
+This covers damage, late returns etc. The amount depends on the size and value of the boat and can be paid via cash or card.
+Cheques are not acceptable

+Diesel fuel

+You pay for the diesel used during your holiday.
+We supply the boat with a full tank, and you pay for the fuel used on your return

+Hand over

+You will receive full instruction at the marina from one of our experienced staff.
+There will be an on-board session where you will first be shown all the exterior and facilities on deck.
+Secondly our staff will demonstrate all the interior workings and facilities in the cabin, galley and saloon.
+The navigation chart will be explained together with all safety procedures.
+Finally we will explain how to drive your boat before we take you on your maiden voyage and let you skipper the boat around Hay Island and back to the marina where we show you how to moor your boat and secure the ropes.
+We also advise on places of interest and answer any questions that you may have